sincerelyjoshin/sincerelyjoshin.github.io/pages/documentation/disabling_display_of_notification_center.md

 Desired changes will not take effect until next user session " %}

-## Disable Trackpad Preference Pane From System Preferences
+## Disable Trackpad Preference Pane from System Preferences

 To ensure that users do not tamper with the trackpad gesture settings you will want to disable the _Trackpad_ preference pane in _System Preferences_ by deploying a configuration profile.
 In order to disable the _Trackpad_ preference pane from _System Preferences_, exclude `com.apple.preference.trackpad` from the `EnabledPreferencePanes` array in a configuration profile assigned the `com.apple.systempreferences` payload type.
 It is also within best interest to include the `HiddenPreferencePanes` key as an empty array to prevent a bug that would render your managed preference pane payload useless.